Covid-19 coronavirus: What Jacinda Ardern and Scott Morrison discussed

 Exectly what Prime Minister Jacinda Ardern and her Australian counterpart Scott Morrison discussed today will be revealed shortly.

-Ardern patched through to the Australian national from the secure confines of Pipitea House, headquarters of the GCSB and SIS.
+Ardern patched through to the Australian national from the secure confines of Pipitea House, headquarters of the GCSB and SIS earlier today.

-She was invited by Morrison the meeting included the Premiers and chief ministers of all states and territories.
-The last New Zealand Prime Minister to join was Peter Fraser during World War Two.
+She was invited by Morrison to the meeting, which included the Premiers and chief ministers of all states and territories.
+The last New Zealand Prime Minister to join was Peter Fraser during World War II.

 Ardern was tight-lipped about the meeting this afternoon, saying because it was still ongoing she couldn't reveal the details of what was discussed.